openstack/neutron/doc/source/contributor/internals/upgrade.rst

     considerations specific to that choice of backend.
 For example, OVN does not use Neutron agents, but does have a local controller that runs on each compute node.
-OVN supports rolling upgrades, but information about how that works should be covered in the documentation for networking-ovn, the OVN Neutron plugin.
+OVN supports rolling upgrades, but information about how that works should be covered in the documentation for the OVN Neutron plugin.

 Upgrade strategy
 ================